-National salary data on PayScale.com indicates that criminologists can typically earn between $38,986 and $61,079, with a median annual salary of $46,464 as of February 2013.
+National salary data on PayScale.com indicates that criminologists earn an average salary of $43,487.
 As a recent bachelor’s graduate, you can expect to generally start out toward the lower end of the pay range, and increase as you gain experience, certifications, and specialized training during the course of your career.

 There are a wide variety of criminologist internships available to students enrolled in both on-campus and online criminal justice degree programs.
 Many internships are available through local, state, and federal law enforcement, corrections, victim services, and rehabilitative agencies.
 However, your school can be a good source for arranging internships also.

 There are not any licensing requirements to enter the criminologist field.
 If you are considering pursuing a career as a criminologist, courses like correctional philosophy, psychological factors of crime, and meta-analysis in criminal justice are typically the types of classes enjoyed by others in your field.